Gorisek-Bros/hill-verification-process/hill-approval-criteria-en.md

     7. **[REAL, RETRO]** If downhill of real-life hill is elevated over ground, it must be elevated in game using profile dhill-terrain.
     8. Adjustments of dhill-terrain and inrun-terrain should be used only for elevation adjustment to inrun tower and downhill.
     9. Elevated downhill should not flicker with terrain.
-    10. If there is no downhill elevation over ground level visible, profile dhill-terrain must not be defined, unless there is justified need for removal of downhill measurers.
+    10. If there is no downhill elevation over ground level visible, profile dhill-terrain should not be defined, unless there is justified need for removal of downhill measurers.

 2. Trees
     1. Trees must not block ski jumper view during jump.